Distris/ExtendedCS/docs/intro.md

 After over seven years of rigorous testing and using the compiler ourselves, we're excited to share ExtendedCS with the world, granting you access to the same productivity-enhancing tools we've enjoyed.

 With love, the ExtendedCS team.

+## Next Steps

+Wondering what's next?

+- [Get onto the waitlist](https://forms.gle/FhTyufPHK9nu4Bkk8) to get early access to ExtendedCS.
+- Reach out to us via [Discord](https://discord.gg/G3gMzSVD3k) or [Twitter](https://twitter.com/arturaz_/) to share your thoughts and ask questions.
+- And read more about ExtendedCS, starting with [where ExtendedCS works](./supported-targets.md).

+Enjoy your journey towards more productive coding!